 If you are selected for admission, you will be asked to provide certified hard copies of all your submitted documents to the FPM Admissions Office.

 We do not accept plain photocopies of diplomas and transcripts.
 You are required to present hard copies that are certified by the awarding university or a notary.
 If these documents are translated (a requirement if not in English), you must have them certified by an authorized translator or the Consulate.

 The Admissions Committee will review the applications in March.
 As soon as a decision has been made, the FPM Admissions Office will notify you.
 Most applicants will learn of the decision by mid of April 2023.
 If you have not heard from the Committee regarding the status of your application, it is because a final decision has not yet been reached.
 We always communicate the final status to all applicants once the admissions committee has made the final decision.

-No. An interview is not a necessary component of the FPM admissions process.
-However, interviews are sometimes scheduled if there is a need to clarify aspects of your application and/or profile, or if a faculty member requests one.
-We will contact you in case you are selected for an interview.
+Yes, an interview is an important component of the FPM admissions process.
+Interviews are scheduled to clarify aspects of your application and/or profile.
+FPM office will contact you in case you are selected for the interview.